 3. Building on a mission statement for a great company vision

-Fastcompany.com offer their insight on how to write a great mission statement for your business
+Fastcompany.com offers an insight on how to write a great mission statement for your business.

 4. A simple company vision is key

 As we saw in the company vision examples above, simplicity is important.
 Keeping your vision simple serves a twofold purpose.

 On one hand, employees must understand and support the vision.
 No one can accomplish this if the statement is overly complicated and has too many layers.

 Additionally, keeping your vision simple makes it more likely you will meet your goals and turn your vision into a reality.
 A complicated vision is a sign that it is reaching in too many directions, which will limit the quality of each in the end.
 All of this will keep you from concentrating your energy in the direction where it will go furthest.
 Carefully consider what parts of your vision are absolutely necessary and dispose of the chaff with the knowledge that you’re guaranteeing a quality final product.

 This step can be difficult as you’re building a list of desires that aren’t based in what you’re actively accomplishing on a day-to-day basis, but specificity is key.